sumit-thakur-08/Deep-thoughts-tasks/README.md

 - **Endpoint 2:** Description of the second endpoint, including request and response examples.
 - **Endpoint 3:** Description of the third endpoint, including request and response examples.

-### Accessing the Documentation

-You can find the API documentation in the `Task-2` directory.
-It is available in [Swagger](https://swagger.io/) format, which allows you to visualize and interact with the API.

 ## Conclusion

 This project demonstrates my ability to implement backend services and document APIs effectively.
 For any questions or suggestions, please feel free to reach out.